-Preferred A-End VLAN - Optionally, specify an unused VLAN ID for this connection.
-This must be a unique VLAN ID on this Megaport and can range from 2 to 4093.
-If you specify a VLAN ID that is already in use, Megaport will assign the next closest available value.
+Preferred A-End VLAN – Optionally, specify an unused VLAN ID for this connection.
+This must be a unique VLAN ID on this Port and can range from 2 to 4093.
+If you specify a VLAN ID that is already in use, the system displays the next available VLAN number.
+The VLAN ID must be unique to proceed with the order.
 If you don’t specify a value, Megaport will assign one.

-(The VLAN for the AWS side termination will be automatically allocated and will not impact your Megaport details.)
+(The VLAN for the AWS side termination will be automatically allocated and will not impact your Port details.)

 Specify the cloud details.